tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/Payments-SDK-Colombia.md

 ### Considerations
 * Send a valid Credit card Payment Method in the request, [see the available Payment Methods for Colombia]({{< ref "select-your-payment-method.html#Colombia" >}}).
-* For payments with credit card tokens, include the parameters `TOKEN_ID` and `CREDIT_CARD_SECURITY_CODE` replacing the information of the credit card (if you process with security code).
+* For payments with credit card tokens, set the parameters `TOKEN_ID` and `CREDIT_CARD_SECURITY_CODE` (if you process with security code) replacing the information of the credit card.
 For more information, refer to [Tokenization SDK]({{< ref "TokenizationSDK.md" >}}).
 * By default, processing credit cards without security code is not enabled.
 If you want to enable this feature, contact your Sales representative.
-After this feature is enabled for you, send in the request the variable `PROCESS_WITHOUT_CVV2` as true and remove the variable `CREDIT_CARD_SECURITY_CODE`.
+After this feature is enabled for you, set the parameter `PROCESS_WITHOUT_CVV2` as true and remove the parameter `CREDIT_CARD_SECURITY_CODE`.
 * For Crédito Fácil Codensa card, the number of installments supported are 1 to 12, 18, 24, 36 and 48.
 * For Crédito Fácil Codensa card, the payer can choose any of the following document types for the variable `PAYER_DNI_TYPE`: